iskv/yelp-camp/README.md

 About YelpCamp Web App
 ---
-This web application was created during the course "The Web Developer Bootcamp".
+This web application was created during the course Udemy: "The Web Developer Bootcamp".

 Current functionality: